 Margaret O’Flaherty, Solicitor, approaches your divorce, with a calm and understanding manner of the difficulties you, your spouse and children may face.

 Reconciliation is obviously the first option.
 Why would anyone want to break up a partnership which has a chance of success if it can be saved?
 Agencies like Relate can help couples to resolve a wide range of problems, ranging from sexual difficulties to alcoholism or unfaithfulness.

-In more extreme cases, the couple may have failed to meet the legal requirements for marriage (they may have been under 18 or have given insufficient notice), they may be too closely related by blood or they may not be a man and a woman (not too common, but it does happen!)
+In more extreme cases, the couple may have failed to meet the legal requirements for marriage (they may have been under 18 or have given insufficient notice) or they may be too closely related by blood for example (not too common, but it does happen!)

 If a decree of nullity is granted, each partner is entitled to marry someone else, as if the former “marriage” never existed.
 The advantages of a decree of nullity over a decree of divorce are that there is no minimum waiting time and, in the case of a well-off spouse, he (or she) may avoid the financial burden which follows divorce.

 But, assuming that the couple are not entitled to a decree of nullity, they should consider separation – either by consent or by court order.

 Separation can simply mean one partner moving out, going to live somewhere else and never setting eyes on the other partner again.
 At the other extreme, it can involve a full-scale court battle, with children, the family home, wages and pensions all thrown into the melting pot.
 If the couple can’t agree matters, the Court has power to resolve all the issues involving children, property and money.

 The advantage of separation is that a couple can reconcile at any time and get back together again.
 But a judicial separation order merely gives the couple the right to live apart; the major disadvantage is that neither spouse can marry someone else.